This blog post is all about the best Lucy Foley books.

 My rating: ★★★★★

-The Paris Apartment may be my favourite Lucy Foley book that I’ve read.
+The Paris Apartment may be one of the best Lucy Foley books that I’ve read.
 Lucy Foley writes a great murder mystery, and The Paris Apartment is told in the same style as her previous two books with each chapter being told from a different person’s point of view and almost every single chapter ending with a cliffhanger.
 I don’t know how she does it, but there are so many twists and turns that you are never able to guess what’s happening next and whodunnit.
 Amazing.

 On an island off the windswept Irish coast, guests gather for the wedding of the year – the marriage of Jules Keegan and Will Slater.
 Old friends.
 Past grudges.
 Happy families.
 Hidden jealousies.
 Thirteen guests.
 One body.
 The wedding cake has barely been cut when one of the guests is found dead.
 And as a storm unleashes its fury on the island, everyone is trapped.
 All have a secret.
 All have a motive.
 One guest won’t leave this wedding alive…